TransportTechm/sts/README.md

-# Secure Token Service used for authentication with authentication back-end (in this case - relational database)
+# Secure Token Service used for authentication with authentication back-end (in this case - relational database-backed data store)
-TBd
+TBD - More details about usage and other things shall be added later